appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

    ```
 When the page sends data to Appsmith, it receives the message in the Iframe's `message` reference property.
 This property remains undefined until a message is received.

-When a message is received, you can also execute a set of actions using the Iframe’s **onMessageReceived** event, like displaying a message or executing a query.
+When a message is received, you can also execute a set of actions using the Iframe’s **onMessageReceived** event, like displaying an alert or executing a query.

 <figure>
   <img src="/img/iframe-2-.gif" style= {{width:"700px", height:"auto"}} alt="Display external website"/>